 Now, this company has a couple of “testimonials” posted by Frank and Tom on their website.
 That has zero value to most customers.
 We have no idea who Frank and Tom are.
 Most people see that and think: Who are Frank and Tom?
 They are not part of my community.
 Why would I care?

 Testimonials living completely out of context hold little value against real people posting about your company online.
 This is another area where PR – social media specifically – trumps marketing.

 If this company cared about its image, it would take the approach that everything should be communicated via social media, including kudos from Tom and Frank.
 Any messages that go out can be shared.
 The company that gets engagement over announcement is the one that wins.

-In this case, lack of response online leads me to believe this company is either unethical or inept.
-This may or may not be true, but its my opinion.
+In this case, a lack of response online leads me to believe this company is either unethical or inept.
+This may or may not be true, but it’s my opinion.
 How many customers will they lose because they did not manage their online reputation?